 Go Goa Gone follows the classic formula repeated to the point of exhaustion: unlikely heroes find themselves in the middle of a zombie outbreak.
 Unlikely heroes are rescued by a badass expert zombie slayer character.
-After multiple clumsy attempts, the unlikely heroes gain the power of common sense and learn that zombies can only be neutralized by aiming to their heads.
+After multiple clumsy attempts, the unlikely heroes gain the power of common sense and learn that zombies can only be neutralized by aiming at their heads.
 Unlikely heroes and badass character join forces and draw up an escape plan.

 And so on.

-However, I must accept that the final credits, with the video/song “Babaji Ki Botty (Trippy Song)”, where the protagonists enjoy a hash trip, is a redeeming Bollywood moment.
+However, I must accept that the final credits, with the video/song “Babaji Ki Botty (Trippy Song),” where the protagonists enjoy a hash trip, is a redeeming Bollywood moment.
 Unfortunately, this is just a coda that can’t be associated with the actual movie and ends up showing us what could have been.

 Let’s hope that its sequel, about to start filming, won’t be afraid of building universal themes from its local roots.

 Director(s): Krishna D.K., Raj Nidimoru